Then I heard the voice of the Lord, saying, “Whom shall I send, and who will go for Us?” Then I said, “Here am I. Send

 You cannot decide one day that this Prophet job seems nicer than other ones in Christianity, so you’re going to get a fancy suit, shoes polished to a diamond shine, a microphone, and prophesy.
 You’re looking to invite God’s anger if you do that, as well as attract serious demonic powers to your life- (these are called divination spirits, though what you can attract isn’t limited to those).
 Such entities love nothing more than the illegitimate use of power among Christians, because it brings curses on those who listen to the false prophecies, and wrath on the false prophets too.
 False prophecy seriously warps the spiritual dynamic of churches, nations and even individuals’ lives.

 Preparation for this office is usually long, arduous and very, very humbling.
 Crushing is how God trains a prophet- it make them obedient, patient and with a healthy fear of the Lord.
 A Prophet is able to hear from the Lord on a consistent basis, differing from the prophetic gift which flows largely in the presence of greater anointing, in a corporate gathering or church, or in private times with God.
-True Prophets inhabit an ongoing, consistent dialogue with the Lord- they hear Him on matters great and small, personal and public.
-They hear things that haven’t happened yet, and “speak forth” things they have no way of knowing except that God told them.
+True Prophets inhabit an ongoing, consistent dialogue with the Lord- they hear Him on matters great and small, personal and public, local or even global.
+They hear things that haven’t happened yet and “speak forth” things they have no way of knowing except that God told them.
 Their duty is to declare what they hear from God as HE instructs.
 Once they do that they have obeyed God- the responsibility is now on the people as to whether they believe what God has said or not.

-I pray that if you’ve read this far, you’ll stay connected to hear what God will share in future.
+I pray that if you’ve read this far, you’ll stay connected with this blog to hear what God will share in future.
 God bless all visitors to The Master’s Voice.